yxswe/AIChatEngine/cerelogic/cerelogic-frontend/doc/architecture.md

 Potential problem: it relies on NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY, not sure if it satisfies security requirements.

-## API client
+## Chat history
-Chat message managemnet
+Chat history managemnet